Syllabus

 Prerequisite Skills

-Students who have not taken CS 2000 will need to demonstrate a passing knowledge of the following topics to be placed into this course:
+Students who have not taken CS 2000 will need a passing knowledge of the following topics to succeed in this course:

 Textbook